-Lastly but not least, please update your profile if your circumstances change.
+Lastly but not least, please update your user account and listing if your circumstances change.

-You can change your status from active to inactive in case you want to pause your membership and your profile will not be displayed in searches.
+You can change your listing status from active to inactive (tags near bottom) in case you want to pause your membership and your user account will not be displayed in searches.
 It remains saved on our systems so that you can come back to it anytime.
-This will save you having to set up a profile again should you need it in future.
+This will save you having to set up a user account and listing again should you need it in future.

 If you would like to register but the whole process seems like a lot of effort, let us do it for you.
-As part of our Premium Plus membership you can provide us with the necessary details by email or phone and we’ll do the rest.
+You can provide us with the necessary details by email or phone and we’ll do the rest.
 Find out more.

 Register to receive our newsletter.
 You can manage and cancel your preferences in Account.